 Both exams and both legal briefs must be completed to pass this course.

 Think Pieces: Twice a week, students are responsible for writing one double-spaced page on one or more topics in that week’s readings (i.e. the readings scheduled for the following class meetings).
-The think pieces will be due by midnight pm on Monday and noon on Thursday (uploaded to SafeAssign on Blackboard).
+The think pieces will be due by midnight on Monday and Wednesday (uploaded to SafeAssign on Blackboard).
 No think piece is required for the weeks when written briefs are due.

 Quizzes: Quizzes will be given periodically.
 I will write one question on the board at the end of class.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
 The quizzes will be assessed on the same scale used for the think pieces.